Higher Education Backs We Are Still In Coalition

 On Dec.
 19, 2016, we released a letter which was collaboratively developed by a diverse group of higher education Institutions and Second Nature.
 The letter was sent to the new Congressional delegation and incoming Presidential transition team on January 17, 2017.

 Over 235 senior leaders in higher education responded to the call to action.
-Since then, Second Nature has worked with partners to create a new public site for this letter that demonstrates its alignment with over 1,000 business leaders under the banner of Low Carbon USA.
+Since then, Second Nature has worked with partners to create a new public site for this letter that demonstrates its alignment with over 1,750 business leaders under the banner of We Are Still In.

 With this initiative, we hope to show that support for Climate Leadership comes from many sectors and that the message is clear: threats to progress are real, solutions are important and feasible, and we need to act now.

-The new website was launched on April 20 with the current list of participants, which will be periodically updated with new institutions as they join.
+The new website was launched mid September with the current list of participants, which will be periodically updated with news and new institutions as they join.
 If your institution would like to participate, please submit via the form below.
 For questions or assistance, please contact Michele Madia, Director Education & Partnerships email@example.com.